Bordman-ger/ioBroker.nodedmx/README.md

 	```

 For later updates, the above procedure is not necessary.
 Just do the following:
-1. Overwrite the changed files in the adapter directory (`/opt/iobroker/node_modules/iobroker.node-dmx`)
+1. Overwrite the changed files in the adapter directory (`/opt/iobroker/node_modules/iobroker.nodedmx`)
-1. Execute `iobroker upload node-dmx` on the ioBroker host
+1. Execute `iobroker upload nodedmx` on the ioBroker host

 ## Changelog